Now move back to the earlier file for Lost Worlds - Year 2007 - Year 2006 - Future for Environment

 Advertisement

 Scattering your cremains is ok by The Vatican: "Cremains" is a new word used in some parts of Australia for the remains of persons cremated.
 (And a good many people evidently find this new word tasteless, to say the least.)
 But moving along, cremation has at times seemed controversial with Catholics.
-But now, The Vatican has ruled that it is permissible for believers to have their ashes scattered after crematon, if they wish this to happen.
+But now, The Vatican has ruled that it is permissible for believers to have their ashes scattered after cremation, if they wish this to happen.
 The ruling has been given after complaints were made that a parish priest in the Italian Alps had refused to hold a funeral service for a man who wanted to have his ashes scattered in the mountains.
-The priest, at St Etienne Parish in Aosta, told a widow that cremation was against the Church's dogma on the resurrection of the body, and informed her that ashes-scattering would be "a pantheistic communion with nature in dath, which is not part of our religion".
+The priest, at St Etienne Parish in Aosta, told a widow that cremation was against the Church's dogma on the resurrection of the body, and informed her that ashes-scattering would be "a pantheistic communion with nature in death, which is not part of our religion".
 But Bishop Luciano Pacomio, head of doctrine at Italian Bishops Conference, said this reflected an out-of-date mentality.
 The catholic Church, apparently, prefers the rites of burial but permits cremation in certain situations.
 Specific prayers have now been produced for use at cremations.
 The Church's Second Vatican Council lifted an earlier ban on cremation in the 1960s, provided the body was present at the funeral service, and cremated later.
-Various rules have been modified since. and in Italy, cremations are more comon due to overcrowding of cemeteries.
+Various rules have been modified since. and in Italy, cremations are more common due to overcrowding of cemeteries.
 Till 2001, the Italian state permitted cremation but prohibited the scattering of ashes.
-Cremation was not utilised in Italy till Napoleon arrived, and recommended its use "for hygenic reasons".
+Cremation was not utilised in Italy till Napoleon arrived, and recommended its use "for hygienic reasons".
 In some Italian circles, a preference for cremation can be interpreted as a sign of anti-clericalism, or secular revolt.
 (Reported, Weekend Australian 12-13 January 2008)

 Advertisement on Dan Byrnes Word Factory logo